When Does Home Insurance Cover a Fallen Tree?

 Does home insurance cover a tree that fell due to rot or disease?

-No. If a tree was already dead, rotting, or visibly diseased before it fell, most insurers will deny the claim on the basis of neglect or lack of maintenance.
-This is true whether the tree damages your own home or a neighbor's property.
-Insurance is intended to cover sudden and accidental damage — not damage that results from a foreseeable and preventable condition.
+No. If a tree was already dead, rotting, or visibly diseased before it fell, most insurers will deny the claim based on neglect or lack of maintenance.
+This applies whether the tree damages your own home or a neighbor's property.
+Insurance is intended to cover sudden and accidental damage, not damage that results from a foreseeable and preventable condition.

 How do I know if my policy has good tree damage coverage?

 Review your policy's declarations page and look for the debris removal sublimit (often listed as a dollar figure per tree or per occurrence).
-Also check whether your policy uses open-peril or named-peril coverage for your dwelling — open-peril (HO-3) is broader and more protective.
-If you have large trees near your home, ask your agent about increasing your debris removal limit and confirm that wind and storm damage are not excluded or subject to a higher deductible in your area.
+Also check whether your policy uses open-peril or named-peril coverage for your dwelling, since open-peril (HO-3) is broader and more protective.
+If you have large trees near your home, ask your agent about increasing your debris removal limit and confirm that wind and storm damage are not excluded or subject to a higher percentage deductible in your area.